ploperations/ploperations-classification/README.md

 ## Reference

-This module is documented via `pdk bundle exec puppet strings generate --format markdown`.
+This module is documented via
+`pdk bundle exec puppet strings generate --format markdown`.
 Please see [REFERENCE.md](REFERENCE.md) for more info.

+## Changelog

+[CHANGELOG.md](CHANGELOG.md) is generated prior to each release via `pdk bundle exec rake changelog`.
+This process relies on labels that are applied to each pull request.